 Non-Direct School Leavers

 The entry requirements set out in this section apply to you if your current suite of qualifications do not meet those published above in the Direct School Leavers section or more than five years has lapsed since achieving them.

 Graduate Medical School Admissions Test (GAMSAT)

-The Faculty of Medicine and Dentistry uses the Graduate Medical School Admissions Test (GAMSAT) as the entrance requirement for non-direct school leavers.
+Peninsula Medical School uses the Graduate Medical School Admissions Test (GAMSAT) as the entrance requirement for non-direct school leavers.
 GAMSAT assesses your academic aptitude for the study of medicine.
-Results from the test will be used alongside the other information contained on your UCAS form to select non-direct school leavers for interview.
+Results from the test are the only academic qualification that will affect the shortlisting process and previous qualifications will not be considered.
 The results are valid for 2 years.

 Below are examples of the score thresholds applied in previous admissions cycles.

 | Section 2

 Medial School welcomes and encourages applications from suitably qualified

 international students who are either self-funded, supported by scholarships